 Version 1.0 — © 1996 Christian Cohnen

 The 3D starfield is probably the oldest trick in the demoscene book.
-Every home computer from the C64 to the Amiga had one, and it was often the very first effect a budding demo coder would attempt.
+Every home computer from the C64 to the Amiga had one, and it was often the very first effect a budding demo coder would attempt — on the Atari ST it was practically a must-have, appearing in almost every demo and intro from the late 1980s onward.
 The idea is dead simple: scatter points in 3D space, project them onto the screen with perspective division, and scroll the Z axis to fly through them.

 Keyboard controls let you steer in all directions and change the rotation speed, turning the starfield into a tiny interactive flight simulator.